-(15) Uneven settlements on the structure due to soil subsidence should be classified as a permanent action, $G{set}$ , and included in combinations of actions for ultimate and serviceability limit state verifications of the structure. $G{set}$ should be represented by a set of values corresponding to differences (compared to a reference level) of settlements between individual foundations or parts of foundations, $d{set,i}$ (i is the number of the individual foundation).
+(15) Uneven settlements on the structure due to soil subsidence should be classified as a permanent action, $G{set}$ , and included in combinations of actions for ultimate and serviceability limit state verifications of the structure. $G{set}$ should be represented by a set of values corresponding to differences (compared to a reference level) of settlements between individual foundations or parts of foundations, $d{set,i}$ (i is the number of the individual foundation or part of foundation).